Subbu2025/Linux-For-DevOps/README.md

 # Linux Administration Tasks for a DevOps Engineer
-Linux is a cornerstone of modern DevOps practices, serving as the primary operating system for servers, containers, and cloud environments.
-This guide outlines essential Linux administration tasks for a DevOps engineer, helping manage infrastructure effectively and ensuring smooth CI/CD pipeline operations.
+**Linux is the backbone of modern-day DevOps, serving as the primary OS for servers, containers, and cloud environments.
+This guide describes the most important Linux administration tasks with which DevOps engineers must be familiar in order to manage infrastructure effectively and ensure smooth operations of CI/CD pipelines.**
 ---
 ## Table of Contents
 -[Introduction to Linux Administration in DevOps](#introduction-to-linux-administration-in-devops)